Sally Fox (inventor): Early life and education

 Fox was the sixth of seven children, born in 1955 in Woodside, California to two real estate agents.
 At the age of seven, her family moved to Menlo Park.

 Fox first became interested in cotton fibers at the age of 12.
-After purchasing her first spindle with babysitting money, she created various threads of cotton from household objects such as dog hair and linen.
+After purchasing her first spindle with babysitting money, she created various threads from household objects such as dog hair and linen.

 In high school, an entomology teacher and then Stanford Ph.D. student, Elizabeth Wangari, inspired Fox to take an interest in insects.
 Wangari helped Fox secure an internship at Zoecon Corporation in Palo-Alto.
 Fox went on to major in biology and entomology at California State Polytechnic University at San Luis Obispo.

 After graduation, Fox joined the Peace Corps and travelled to The Gambia, West Africa in order to learn about the environmental factors harming local rice and peanut crops.
 It was here that Fox was first exposed, both socially and physically, to the dangers of pesticides such as DDT.
 Fox taught safety classes regarding the usage of pesticides but was forced to return home after becoming very sick (due to exposure).
 After her stint in the Peace Corps, Fox furthered her education by earning a master's degree in integrated pest management from the University of California at Riverside.